 - Are Boxers a kid friendly dog?

 - Boxers are great family dogs.
 They are loyal and affectionate.
 They are also gentle and kind which makes them really great for families with children.
 Just keep in mind that they think that they are big lapdogs and may try to climb on top of very young children for some affection.
 Another characteristic of Boxers that makes them great with children is that they are extremely tolerant of being tugged and hugged.
-(See List of Dogs That Are Kid Friendly.)
+(See List of Dogs That Are Not Kid Friendly and the List of Dogs That Are Kid Friendly.)

 - Is the Boxer a dog friendly dog?